jsford64/jiffy-compression/README.md

 Pyfastpfor will not compile and install without C++ source code modifications on these platforms.
 We have made appropriate modifications in a fork of pyfastpfor.
-To install this version of pyfastpfor on MacOS or Arm64 prior to installing jiffy-lidar:
+To install this version of pyfastpfor on MacOS or Arm64 prior to installing jiffyCodec:

     git clone git@github.com:jsford64/PyFastPFor-OSX-ARM64.git
     cd PyFastPFor-OSX-ARM64/python_bindings
     pip install .

-Then continue with installing jiffy-lidar as shown in the following section.
+Then continue with installing jiffyCodec as shown in the following section.

 ### Intel-based Windows & Linux Platforms

-pip install jiffy-lidar
+pip install jiffyCodec

 ## Definitions